What are Collagen And Gelatin?

 Since collagen and gelatin have the same composition, which is better?
 When it comes to benefits, they are more or less the same.
-They all contain glycine, proline, and hydroxyproline.
+They both contain glycine, proline, and hydroxyproline.
 Your body needs these three amino acids to make new collagen to support joint health, skin health, and a robust gut lining.
 They're rare to come by if you don't use these kinds of special proteins.
 I use all of these with wonderful results.
 You can use them in many different ways: gelatins, bone broths, and my favorite Marshmallows!
 I have recipes below to show you how I use them.

 Check out What I use

 Here is my favorite gelatin although there are many different brands you can choose from at stores and online.
-I like to buy grass-fed gelatin but I have also used unsweetened plain versions at the grocery store when I need them fast.
-Gelatin is easy to get but grass-fed unsweetened versions are best.
+I like to buy grass-fed gelatin, but I have also used unsweetened plain versions at the grocery store when I need them fast.
+Gelatin is easy to get, but grass-fed unsweetened versions are best.

-Here is my favorite bone broth Bonafide, but you can get many bone broths at local health food stores.
+Here is my favorite bone broth, Bonafide, but you can get many bone broths at local health food stores.
 Just make sure it says grass-fed and you'll be getting the healthiest versions of bone broth.
 Regular broths aren't the same as bone broth and you can tell this by the amount of protein on the labels.
 Typically bone broths will have 9-10 grams of protein while regular broths only have 2 or less.

 I put collagen powder in my kefir smoothies almost every day.
 They give it lots of flavor.
 You can pick the vanilla or chocolate flavors which are really yummy.
 I also can add a little scoop to cookies and scones and it can give you a little boost of this much-needed protein.
 Check them out at local food stores too, they're everywhere!